 Our lab has chosen to investigate a new molecular animal model, the marine annelid Platynereis dumerilii.
-As a ‘living fossil’, Platynereis represents an ideal connecting link between vertebrates and the fast evolving protostome models, Drosophila and Caenorhabditis.
-Platynereis is amenable to high throughput imaging techniques and functional interference approaches, for example the first genetic knockout lines have been generated.
+As a ‘living fossil’, Platynereis represents an ideal connecting link between vertebrates and the fast-evolving protostome models, Drosophila and Caenorhabditis.
+Platynereis is amenable to high-throughput imaging techniques and functional interference approaches, for example, the first genetic knockout lines have been generated.
 With the recent development of the PrImR (Profiling by Image Registration) resource, Platynereis has become the first animal model for which gene expression profiling data can be obtained in cellular resolution for the whole organism.
 We have discovered that their brains harbour sensory-associative parts and a neurosecretory centre that corresponds to the vertebrate pallium and hypothalamus, respectively.
 A clear picture is emerging that the Platynereis brain harbours many cell types so far known only for vertebrates, but in a much more simple and different overall arrangement, revolutionising our current understanding of brain evolution.

 To broaden our comparative approach, we have introduced two new model species to the lab, the lancelet amphioxus and the sea anemone Nematostella, representing distinct divisions of the animal kingdom: chordates and cnidarians.
 Amphioxus has a very simple brain uniting invertebrate- and vertebrate-like features.
-The Nematostella nervous system is very simple and is a good proxy for an early stage of nervous system evolution.
+The nervous system in Nematostella is very simple and is a good proxy for an early stage of nervous system evolution.

 Future projects and goals